AmandaArenales/Using_GitHub/README.md

 # File_to_GitHub

 This repository was homework for the ComIT course.
-The simulated situation is: I have a local Git repository with one Python file and one remote repository on GitHub; So I need to merge the remote repository with my local one without losing any file or their histories.
+The simulated situation is: I have a local Git repository with one Python file and one remote repository on GitHub; so I need to merge the remote repository with my local one without losing any file or their histories.

 To solve this, I did the steps below: